go-pkgz/pool/README.md

 ```

 How batching works:
-1. Pool accumulates submitted items until batch size is reached
+1. Pool accumulates submitted items internally, until batch size is reached
 2. Full batch is sent to worker as a single channel operation
 3. Worker processes each item in the batch sequentially
-4. Last batch may be smaller if items don't divide evenly
+4. The last batch may be smaller if items don't divide evenly

 When to use batching:
 - High-volume processing where channel operations are a bottleneck
-- Database operations that can be batched (bulk inserts)
-- Network operations that can be combined
 - When processing overhead per item is low compared to channel communication

 ### Work Distribution